"Way Too Quick:" Duke Freshmen Distraught to See Their Time Together End

 The locker room had almost cleared out.
 A reporter asked Williamson to give advice to his young fans, and he told them that they should always keep their heads up and that "every loss might take you to a bigger win."
 Another asked him to describe Duke's season in one word.
 He said it was like a movie—only with an ending he didn't like.
 And then, the only questions left were the ones they asked themselves, the ones that they'll no doubt ask themselves in the weeks, months and years ahead: What could we have done differently?
 What could have I done differently?

 In a few weeks, they'll finish their semester at Duke and go their separate ways to train and prepare for the NBA draft.
 And then, in June, they'll be sent to separate cities, spread across North America just like they were when they found each other.
-Back then, they were just kids didn't fully believe that losses like this would one day come.
-Now they had lost that youthful invincibility.
-They were learning about the inevitability of loss, and how it's more the pain is more bearable when it's shared.
+Back then, they were just kids who didn't fully believe that losses like this would one day come.
+Now they had that youthful invincibility had left them.
+They were learning about the inevitability of loss, and about how pain is more bearable when it's shared.

 Their lockers were right next to each other—Williamson, then Reddish, then Jones, then Barrett.
 As the last reporters walked out, they were all still in uniform right next to each other.
 It would never be like this again, and they knew it.
 For a few more minutes, they wanted to remain together.